rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 ### Putting It All Together

-Once your command classes are defined RTM will pick them up from your namespace and they will be available during setup:
+Once your command types are defined RTM will pick them up from your namespace and they will be available during setup:

 ``` ruby